qlever-dev/qlever-docs/docs/qleverfile.md

 `SETTINGS_JSON`, `--settings-json`: A JSON object (as a string) that can be used to pass additional settings for `qlever index`.
 This exists for historical reasons and will be deprecated soon.
-In the meantime, the only relevant key is `"num-triples-per-batch"`, which controls how many triples are parsed in one batch.
+In the meantime, the most relevant key is `"num-triples-per-batch"`, which controls how many triples are parsed in one batch.
 All data from a batch is kept in memory until it has been fully processed, and when parsing input streams in parallel, multiple batches are kept in memory at the same time.
-Thus, choosing a large value for this setting can lead to high memory consumption or an out-of-memory crash.
-On the other hand, two files per batch are produced during `qlever index`, which might require increasing your `ULIMIT` (see next variable).
+Thus, choosing a large value for `"num-triples-per-batch"` can lead to high memory consumption or an out-of-memory crash.
+On the other hand, two files per batch are produced during `qlever index`, which might require increasing your `ULIMIT`, see below.
 The default value for `"num-triples-per-batch"` is `10000000` (ten million).

 `ULIMIT`, `--ulimit`: The maximum number of open files allowed during `qlever index`.
 If this number is too low, `qlever index` will fail with an error that